ghiscoding/Angular-Slickgrid/README.md

 ### Troubleshooting

 > [!WARNING]
-> This project **does not** work well with `strictTemplates` because of its use of native Custom Event, so please make sure to either disable `strictTemplates` or cast your event as `any` (see this [discussion](https://github.com/ghiscoding/Angular-Slickgrid/discussions/815) for more info)
+> Because of its use of native Custom Event, this project **does not** work well with `strictTemplates`, so please make sure to either disable `strictTemplates` or cast your event as `any` (see this [discussion](https://github.com/ghiscoding/Angular-Slickgrid/discussions/815) for more info)

 ### Styling Themes

 Multiple styling themes are available
+- Default (UI agnostic)
 - Bootstrap (see all Angular-Slickgrid [live demos](https://ghiscoding.github.io/Angular-Slickgrid/))
 - Material (see [Slickgrid-Universal](https://ghiscoding.github.io/slickgrid-universal/#/example07))
 - Salesforce (see [Slickgrid-Universal](https://ghiscoding.github.io/slickgrid-universal/#/example16))

-Also note that all of these themes also have **Dark Theme** equivalent and even though Bootstrap if often used as the default, it also works well with any other UI framework like Bulma, Material, ...
+Also note that all of these themes also have **Dark Theme** equivalent and even though Bootstrap is often used for live demos, it does work as well with any other UI framework like Bulma, Material, ...

 ### Demo page
 `Angular-Slickgrid` works with all `Bootstrap` versions, you can see a demo of each one below.
 It also works well with any other frameworks like Material or Bulma and there are also couple of extra styling themes based on Material & Salesforce which are also available.
-You can also use different SVG icons, you may want to look at the [Docs - SVG Icons](https://ghiscoding.gitbook.io/angular-slickgrid/styling/svg-icons)
+You can also use different SVG icons, you may want to look at the [Docs - SVG Icons](https://ghiscoding.gitbook.io/angular-slickgrid/styling/svg-icons) for more info.

 [Angular-Slickgrid-Demos](https://github.com/ghiscoding/angular-slickgrid-demos) includes the following:
 - [Bootstrap 5 demo](https://ghiscoding.github.io/Angular-Slickgrid) / [examples repo](https://github.com/ghiscoding/angular-slickgrid-demos/tree/master/bootstrap5-demo-with-translate) - Code samples which uses `ngx-translate` to support multiple locales.